helldoggo/filebeam/README.md

-📁 FileBeam
+FileBeam

-FileBeam — an interactive terminal file browser.
+FileBeam is an interactive terminal file browser for Linux.
-Browse, inspect, and manage your files with ease.
+Navigate, inspect, and manage files and directories from a curses-based UI.

 ---

-✨ Features
+Features

-✅ Interactive file & folder browser
+TUI file browser using urwid

-✅ Displays file size, disk usage, and a 20×20 visual grid ✅ Configurable keybindings and default open command
+Displays file size, disk usage, and a 20×20 usage grid

+Configurable keybindings and default open command

-✅ Supports navigation, deletion (with & without confirmation), and opening files ✅ Threaded folder size calculation
+Supports navigation, deletion (with and without confirmation), moving, copying, renaming

+Multi-select support

-✅ Supports hidden files (-H)
+Supports hidden files (-H)

-✅ Clean, responsive TUI powered by urwid
+Threaded folder size calculation

+Works as a standalone binary (when built with PyInstaller)

 ---

-🚀 Installation
+Installation

-Requires Python 3 and the urwid, pyyaml libraries:

-pip install urwid pyyaml
+You can either use the precompiled binary located in the dist/ directory or run the Python script directly.

+Option 1: Precompiled binary

+A statically-built binary is provided in dist/filebeam.
+You can copy it to /usr/bin/ or anywhere in your PATH:

+sudo cp dist/filebeam /usr/bin/
+filebeam

+Option 2: Run as a Python script

+Ensure filebeam.py (or main.py) has the shebang:

+#!/usr/bin/env python3

-Download filebeam.py and make it executable:
+and is executable:

 chmod +x filebeam.py

-Or just run it:

-python3 filebeam.py
+./filebeam.py

+Both methods provide identical functionality.

 ---

-📄 Usage
+Usage

-python3 filebeam.py [options] [path]
+filebeam [options] [path]

-Options:
+Options

-Flag	Description
+Option	Description

 -H, --hidden	Show hidden dotfiles path	Starting folder (default: /)